-The Gemera is powered by Koenigsegg’s in-house developed plug-in hybrid electric powertrain, which has a combined output of 1,700bhp and 3500Nm of torque.
-The system comprises a mid-mounted twin-turbocharged 2.0-litre three-cylinder petrol engine (which produces 600bhp and 600Nm of torque by itself), a 16.6kWh battery pack and three electric motors – one for each rear wheel, and one for the front axle.
+The Gemera was first revealed with Koenigsegg’s in-house plug-in hybrid powertrain, which has a combined output of 1,400bhp and 1,850Nm of torque.
+The system comprises a twin-turbocharged 2.0-litre three-cylinder petrol engine mounted in the middle of the car and a 16.6kWh battery pack and three electric motors – one for each rear wheel, and one for the front axle.

-As a Freevalve engine, instead of being controlled by a camshaft, the Tiny Friendly Giant’s intake and exhaust valves are controlled by a computer and series of hydraulic actuators.
+As a Freevalve engine, instead of being controlled by a camshaft, the TFG’s intake and exhaust valves are controlled by a computer and series of hydraulic actuators.
 The system can independently open and close the valves depending on driving conditions, in combinations that either maximise performance, regulate emissions, or minimise fuel consumption.

 The rest of the Gemera is as complicated as its powertrain, with an all-wheel torque vectoring system, independent rear-wheel steering, adjustable dampers, an electronically adjustable ride height and a set of enormous ventilated ceramic disc brakes.

 The front and rear subframes are made from aluminium, and the car’s entire monocoque is constructed from carbon fibre.
-As such, the Gemera has a kerb weight of just 1,850kg, and a power to weight ratio of around 920bhp per tonne – better than the Ariel Atom V8.
+As such, the Gemera has a kerb weight of just 1,850kg, and a power to weight ratio of around 920bhp per tonne for the three-cylinder model – better than the Ariel Atom V8.